keeweb/keeweb/README.md

 <br />

 ## About
-The scripts contained within this branch `docker/core` are called upon from the [Keeweb Base Alpine](https://github.com/keeweb/keeweb/tree/docker/alpine-base) image.
-The Base Alpine image does **NOT** contain Keeweb, it only contains the base Alpine operating system, a minimal amount of packages, and Nginx.
-It is used as the foundation for which the Keeweb docker image will be built from.
+The scripts contained within this branch `docker/core` are called upon from the **[Keeweb Alpine Base](https://github.com/keeweb/keeweb/tree/docker/alpine-base)** image.
+The Alpine base image does **NOT** contain Keeweb, it only contains the alpine operating system, a minimal amount of packages, and Nginx.
+It is used as the foundation for which the **[docker/keeweb](https://github.com/keeweb/keeweb/tree/docker/keeweb)** docker image will be built.

 <br />

-This means that in order to build a docker image which contains Keeweb, you need two different docker images:
+To build a docker image for Keeweb, you need two different docker images:
 - Step 1: Build **[docker/alpine-base](https://github.com/keeweb/keeweb/tree/docker/alpine-base)** image
-  - When being build, the alpine-base Dockerfile will grab and install the files from this branch `docker/core`
+  - When being build, the alpine-base `Dockerfile` will grab and install the files from this branch `docker/core`
 - Step 2: Build **[docker/keeweb](https://github.com/keeweb/keeweb/tree/docker/keeweb)** image
 - Step 3: Release the docker image built from **Step 2** to Github's **Ghcr.io** or **hub.docker.com**